Hector Hawton: Biography

 Hawton was born in Plymouth and was educated at Plymouth College.
 He married Mary Bishop, they had two sons.
 He worked as a journalist for the Western Morning News (1919–1923), National Press Agency (1923–1927) and was an editor for Empire News (1927–1929).

 During World War II he worked for No. 4 Group RAF at Heslington Hall, Yorkshire.
 He was managing director of the Rationalist Press Association (1952–1971) and editor for The Humanist.

+Hawton is credited with drafting the original Amsterdam Declaration during the first World Humanist Congress of Humanists International (then: International Humanist and Ethical Union, IHEU) in the Netherlands, from 22 to 27 August 1952.
+During the congress the general assembly agreed on a statement of the fundamental principles of modern Humanism.

 Hawton was sympathetic to the Christ myth theory.
 He wrote the introduction to the 1967 reprint of J. M. Robertson's book Pagan Christs.
 He ghostwrote many of the books attributed to Eustace Chesser.

 Hawton authored many novels, including science fiction.
 Some of these were published under the pseudonyms Jack Lethaby or John Sylvester.

 He identified as a Marxist but later moved away from this viewpoint.
 He has been described as "one of the most significant humanists in postwar Britain."